Industry Transition Spotlight: Sara Artusi, PhD

 Be willing to step out of your comfort zone and take some risks.
 See and accept your fears – don’t try to get rid of them, but don’t give them the power to stop you.

-What was the most important thing you did during your job search that enabled your success?
+During your job search, what was the most important thing you did that made your industry transition a success?

 I did not apply for this job, but I was directly contacted by the company itself.
 A position was later tailored to my skill profile.
 In order to get here, I changed my mindset and improved my networking skills.
 I started to listen, to be receptive to others’ professional (and at times personal) experiences.
 I truly shifted my attitude from how can I ask for a job? to what can I learn from this person?
 This was mind-opening, and it gave me the opportunity to get to know many professionals in a variety of job fields.
 Some later became incredible mentors and even good friends.